The computational landscape of permutation patterns: Types of patterns

 When representing permutations by grids, adjacency of positions clearly corresponds to adjacency of columns.
 In order to represent the underlined elements in vincular patterns in the corresponding grids, one shades the columns which may not contain any elements in a matching.
 For an example, see the middle column of Table~\ref{tab:pattern_types1}.
 Matching the pattern $\vinc{3}{1/1, 2/3, 3/2}{1}$ into the permutation $T$, means that no elements may lie in the columns between $\mu(1)$ and $\mu(3)$ in $T$.

 In order to specify how many adjacency restrictions are made in the vincular pattern $P$, we define $\textsf{cols}(P)$ to be the number of shaded columns in the grid corresponding to $P$.

 Note that the operations \textit{complement} and \textit{reverse} may be performed on vincular patterns, leading to some (other) vincular pattern.
 Similarly as for classical patterns it then holds that $P$ can be matched into $T$ iff $P^c$ can be matched into $T^c$ and iff $P^r$ can be matched into $T^r$.
 The inverse of a vincular pattern is however not clearly defined.
-This leads to a larger class of patterns which is introduced in the next section.
+This leads to a larger class of patterns which is introduced below.